cammeronm/rps/README.md

 # ROCK - PAPER - SCISSORS

-This version of RPS supports only one human player, which would be you, and multiple computer's opponents of your chosen type.
+This CLI version of RPS supports only one human player, which would be you, and multiple computer's opponents of your chosen type.

 ## installation